RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 1.0.1
 ## Bug Fixes
-* Fixed a Generator error that occured when genning a multiworld with >255 players
+* Fixed a Generator error that occurred when genning a multiworld with >255 players

 # 1.0.0
 ## Game Updates